Duloxetine chronic daphnid study

 The results of the Duloxetine Chronic Daphnid Study revealed that prolonged exposure to duloxetine had significant effects on the reproductive output of daphnids, with a notable decrease in the number of offspring produced.
 Additionally, some daphnids showed changes in their behavior and physiology, indicating potential sublethal effects of duloxetine exposure.

-See also Duloxetine maximum dose
+See also Duloxetine similar drugs

 Overall, the study highlights the importance of considering the chronic effects of pharmaceuticals in aquatic environments and the potential implications for ecosystem health.
 The findings from this research contribute valuable insights into the ecotoxicological effects of duloxetine on daphnid populations and pave the way for further investigations in this area.